Copyright / Patents in Jersey

 Registered IP rights only exist when an application to the relevant national authority has been made and granted.
 The length of time for which a registered right can exist varies depending on the type of IP.
 The IP rights need to be applied for in every country where having rights is important.

 In some cases, it is possible to get rights in a region after a single application has been made and granted, such as an EU trademark that applies throughout the EU.
 In Jersey, there is a secondary registration system under which patents, trademarks and registered designs which have been granted or registered in the UK can be registered in Jersey.
-EU trademarks apply in Jersey without the need for registration though.

 Applying for IP rights